Legal Landscape: The death penalty

 The Eighth Amendment protects individuals against “cruel and unusual punishment.”
 This applies to both the federal government and to state governments.
 Many individuals have challenged the death penalty using the 8th Amendment.
 See cases in the Judicial section.

 The Sixth Amendment guarantees that a defendant has the right to have a jury decide the facts of the case instead of the judge.
 Ring v.
-Arizona is a Supreme Court case that applied this to the death sentence (see Judicial column below, right).
+Arizona is a Supreme Court case that applied this to the death sentence (see Judicial section).

 The Fourteenth Amendment includes a right to Procedural Due Process.
 Procedural due process ensures fairness in the process by which someone's life, liberty or property rights may be taken away.
 It includes, for example, the right to a fair trial and the right to confront witnesses against you.
 In regards to the death penalty, due process concerns sometimes are considered under the 8th Amendment or the 6th Amendment.